 Most Expensive States To Buy A House

 Certain real estate markets are growing faster than others, driving up prices and speeding up the typical listing time.
+In a recent article from Redfin, they outlined the most expensive states to buy a home.
 While California has historically been associated with an expensive, highly competitive real estate market there are several other states with competitive conditions.
 Here are some of the most expensive states to buy a house:

-1. Hawaii: Hawaii is a string of islands known for its tropical climate and beautiful landscape.
+Hawaii: Hawaii is a string of islands known for its tropical climate and beautiful landscape.
 The population is not particularly large, but limited real estate is competitive.
-According to ZeroDown, the average sales price in 2022 is roughly $856,000.
+According to Redfin, the average sales price in 2025 is roughly $779,000.

-4. Washington: Another state of the Pacific Northwest, Washington has seen an influx of people as job opportunities grow in the area.
+Washington: Another state of the Pacific Northwest, Washington has seen an influx of people as job opportunities grow in the area.
 Aside from job growth, many people are attracted to the area for the lush green landscape and outdoor activities.
-The median home value is right around $340,000.
+The median home value is right around $606,000 at the start of 2025, nearly $200,000 above the national average.

 Summary